CesarMontenegro/FishingManeuvers2023/README.md

 ## Fishing Maneuvers Models

 This repository contains prediction tools and models for analyzing fishing maneuvers based on AIS (Automatic Identification System) data.
+Please read the Method guide (.pptx) for more information on how to use these data files.

 ### File Organization: